Andrews54757/FastStream/README.md

 - Double-tap the left/right side of the video to seek by your configured step
 - Configurable controls auto-hide delay
-- A rotate tool to toggle auto-rotate / orientation lock (device support may vary)
+- A rotate tool to quickly toggle portrait/landscape orientation (device support may vary)
 - Skip buttons display the current seek step size
+- A visual theme card gallery and improved collapsible settings sections in Options

 Mobile browser support still depends on whether your browser supports extensions and the required web APIs.
 If you find a way to make it work on more browsers or devices, please feel free to share and make a pull request!